0xPolygon/polygon-docs/docs/cdk/architecture/cdk-validium-option.md

 - First of all, the transaction data is not published to the L1 but only the hash of the data.
 - Secondly, a trusted-sequencer collects transactions from the pool DB, puts them into batches and computes the hash of the transaction data.

-It is due to the above two points that the Polygon CDK Validium has to have a set of _trusted actors_, who can monitor and even authenticate the hash values that the Sequencer proposes to be published on the L1.
+It is due to the above two points that the Polygon CDK validium has to have a set of _trusted actors_, who can monitor and even authenticate the hash values that the sequencer proposes to be published on the L1.

 The hash values need to be verified as true _footprints_ of the transaction data corresponding to all transactions in the sequenced batches.